ayushsharma82/NetWizard/src/app/docs/parameters/types/spacer/page.md

 nextjs:
   metadata:
     title: Parameters | Spacer
-    description: Learn more about on spacer parameter type in NetWizard.
+    description: Learn more about spacer parameter type in NetWizard.
 ---

 You can create an `Spacer` parameter type that will be added as empty space between other parameters in the UI.
-It's a simple parameter which doesn't take any input from the user or hold a value, it's just used for segmenting your configuration page.

 ## API Reference